 500+ Words Conservation of Forest Essay

 A forest is a complex ecosystem mainly composed of trees, shrubs and herbs.
-They are storehouses for plants, birds, insects, mammals, reptiles etc. A large variety of life forms exists in the forests.
-Even the microorganisms and fungi are found in forests, which are important for decomposing dead organic matter and thus enriching the soil.
+They are home to different plants, birds, insects, mammals, reptiles etc. A large variety of life forms exists in the forests.
+Even microorganisms and fungi are found in forests, which are important for decomposing dead organic matter and thus enriching the soil.
 Nearly 30 per cent of the total land area is covered with forest, which accounts for 4 billion hectares of forest on the earth’s surface.

 Importance of Conserving the Forests

 Forests provide various natural services and products.
 Many forest products are used in our day-to-today lives.
 Forests store carbon and act as carbon sinks.
 They produce oxygen, which is important for the existence of life on earth.
 That’s why forests are also called the earth’s lungs.
 They help in regulating the hydrological cycle, purify water, absorb toxic gases and noise, provide wildlife habitat, maintain planetary climate, reduce global warming, conserve soil, reduce pollution, and mitigate natural hazards such as landslides, floods and so on.
 Thus, forests play an important role in maintaining ecological balance and also contribute to the economy.

 Forest Conservation Initiatives